atlanhq/camelot/docs/lattice.rst

 Fill
 ----

-In the PDF used above, you can see that some cells spanned a lot of rows, fill just "fills" a spanning cell with the same value for a consistent output.
-You can apply fill horizontally, vertically or both; and it'll fill horizontally spanning cells, vertically spanning cells or both.
+In the PDF used above, you can see that some cells spanned a lot of rows, `fill` just copies the same value to all rows/columns of a spanning cell.
+You can apply fill horizontally, vertically or both.
 Let us fill the output for the PDF we used above, vertically.

 ::

     >>> from camelot.pdf import Pdf
     >>> from camelot.lattice import Lattice